bMakover/assignment/README.md

 ## Installation

-To get started with P1, follow these steps:
+To get started with MedMonitor, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the required dependencies by running `npm install`.